 The recommendations are for K-6th grades.

-Click the image above and you visit the Happy Hive Homeschooling Shop where you can download the FREE PDF outlining the 6 major Homeschooling methods as well as the Tried and True Happy Hive Curriculum!
+Click the image above and visit the Happy Hive Homeschooling Shop where you can download the FREE PDF outlining the 6 major Homeschooling methods as well as the Tried and True Happy Hive Curriculum!

 Remember, don’t spend the college funds on the elementary curriculum.
 You want to leave yourself the flexibility to change if something isn’t working.